By Kathryn E. Vinson, MS, CCRC

 As we touched on briefly above with the case of the Queen Mother, colon cancer that is caught early has a remarkably high five-year survival rate – 90% for localized disease, and even 71% for disease with regional spread.
 These number drop rapidly with distant spread of the disease (read as metastatic disease) – only 14% of these patients tend to survive 5 years beyond their diagnosis.

 How is stage 4 colon cancer treated?

-Treating stage 4 colon cancer is often aimed at controlling symptoms, and prolonging/improving the patient’s quality of life.
+Treating stage 4 colon cancer is often aimed at symptom control, and measures to improve the patient’s quality of life.
 Surgery is utilized at this stage to relieve symptoms and is seldom curative.
 Chemotherapy may be given to the patient prior to surgery in order to shrink tumors so that they are more easily removed.
 Chemo would be given again after surgery to target those tumors that were unable to be removed during surgery.
 Immunotherapy drugs, such as Keytruda, have also been utilized in stage 4 colon cancer, as well as targeted therapies and radiation.

 Regardless of the treatment plan, the American Cancer Society suggests that you discuss the aim of your treatment.
 Whether the aim is palliative or curative, it is vital that patients and care givers understand this from the beginning.